Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-User Agents that advertise the "transparency_revocation" extension in their ClientHello MUST reject a certificate that contains the extension if it is not provided with an appropriate proof of inclusion.
+User Agents that advertise the "transparency_revocation" extension in their ClientHello MUST reject a certificate that contains the extension if it is not provided with an appropriate inclusion proof.

 <!-- ## Configuration Distribution